junxit/us-congress-bills-116/metadata.md

 - 2019-10-28 — Reported by the Committee on Judiciary.
 H. Rept.
 116-259.
 - 2019-10-28 — Reported by the Committee on Judiciary.
 H. Rept.
 116-259.
 - 2019-10-29 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2020-01-16 — Amendment SA 1283 agreed to in Senate by Unanimous Consent.
+- 2020-01-16 — Amendment SA 1283 proposed by Senator Moran for Senator McSally. (consideration: CR S262; text: CR S262) In the nature of a substitute.
+- 2020-01-16 — Measure laid before Senate by unanimous consent. (consideration: CR S262)
+- 2020-01-16 — Message on Senate action sent to the House.
+- 2020-01-16 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S262)
+- 2020-01-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-01-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2020-01-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2020-01-16 — Senate amendment agreed to: Amendment SA 1283 agreed to in Senate by Unanimous Consent.
+- 2020-01-16 — Senate amendment proposed (on the floor): Amendment SA 1283 proposed by Senator Moran for Senator McSally.
+- 2020-01-16 — Senate amendment submitted